Divide-and-Conquer-AGO/ago-website/content/features/index.md

   - Kugathi Rátha
 - Isendraich
   - Isendraich Towersworn

+### Cinematic Intros and Faction Movies
+Faction movies from TATW have been restored.
+Each faction now also has it's own cinematic intro sequence that shows you the various important settlements nearby which is particularly useful for new and returning players to help them get their bearings.

 ### Revealed Allied Settlements
 Allied settlements are now visible on the strategy map, helping you keep up with how your allies are doing.
 It is written from the perspective of a historian chronicling the events of your individual campaign.